bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ## **6. Technology**

-While cooking the delicious technical stuffing of BondAppétit, we were inspired by great work of developers from Compound, MakerDAO, Uniswap, and other DeFi protocols based on the Ethereum blockchain.
+While cooking the delicious technical stuffing of BondAppétit, we were inspired by the great work of the developers from Compound, MakerDAO, Uniswap, and other DeFi protocols based on the Ethereum blockchain.

 The current approach in the market consists of both pros and cons.

 The main disadvantage, of course, is the unpredictability of the protocol’s fees.
-That’s why we’ve carefully structured our smart contracts utilizing the most up to date technologies with simple goals in mind — reduction in complexity of smart contracts that will result in reduction of Gas fees.
+That’s why we’ve carefully structured our smart contracts utilizing the most up to date technologies with simple goals in mind — Reducing the complexity of smart contracts that will result in reduction of Gas fees.
 At the same time, we hope that the main problem will be solved with the release of Ethereum 2.0.

 Outside of using home-baked solutions only, we’ve also tried to utilize existing solutions to the maximum.
 BAG token is based on the [Compound Governance](https://github.com/compound-developers/compound-governance-examples) system as it allows ensuring transparent and secure management of the protocol by the community.
-Additionally, Compound Governance adds new features, for example, it allows to delegate a vote to another participant.
+Additionally, Compound Governance adds new features, for example, it allows delegating a vote to another participant.

 For price updates, the protocol utilizes [Compound Open Price Feed](https://github.com/compound-finance/open-oracle) — an oracle that allows Reporters to sign price data using a known public key, which can be submitted on-chain.
 The protocol codebase is hosted on GitHub and maintained by the community.

-For staking process, the protocol utilizes [Synthetix StakingReward](https://github.com/Synthetixio/synthetix/blob/v2.38.0/contracts/StakingRewards.sol) — the special contract to distribute the specific amount of tokens in limited time for locking liquid assets of LP tokens.
+For the staking process, the protocol utilizes [Synthetix StakingReward](https://github.com/Synthetixio/synthetix/blob/v2.38.0/contracts/StakingRewards.sol) — the special contract to distribute the specific amount of tokens in limited time for locking liquid assets of LP tokens.

 Another significant task was to provide the maximum security of BondAppétit.
 The dev team conducts regular internal and external audits of smart contracts both during development and after their implementation in the main network.